top of page

 They were quickly joined by the others and sat at a round table.
 Sandeep hid her fidgeting hands in her lap, trying to take deep breaths without being too obvious.
 Getting feedback as a group?
 But it was such a private thing.

 As it turned out, Adeline, one of the other student teachers hadn’t even been observed yet and Quaid had finished his already, so all the feedback was for Desiree and Sandeep.
-Desiree went first, and Sandeep got progressively more nervous as she waited for hers.
-Oh god, everyone is going to hear everything.

 When it was her turn, Irene went through what she did, focusing on what she did wrong more than what she did right.